 The District administers a single-employer defined benefit healthcare plan.
 As of June, 30, 2014, the plan was closed to new employees with the benefits to be phased out entirely by August 2021.
 Actual remaining benefits to be paid for the remaining life of the plan (previously established through personnel policy guidelines and various agreements) are known and fixed.
-As of June 30, 2021 the District has a remaining liability of \$12,791 to be paid to 11 retirees or their beneficiaries.
-This liability has been recognized on the governmental activities financial statements.
+As of June 30, 2022, the District has paid off the liability to 11 retirees or their beneficiaries.

 The District established an Employee Benefit Trust Fund - Post-Retirement Health Benefits - Fiduciary Fund to pay for these future liabilities.
-As of June 30, 2021, the District has \$2,635,506 of cash and investments held in the trust fund.
+As of June 30, 2022, the District has \$2,564,921 of cash and investments held in the trust fund.
 In June 2015, the GASB issued Statement No. 74 - Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
 The objective of this Statement is to improve the usefulness of information about postemployment benefits other than pensions (other postemployment benefits or OPEB) included in the general purpose external financial reports of state and local governmental OPEB plans for making decisions and assessing accountability.
 This Statement was considered by the District for implementation but due to the remaining liability being fixed and the trust being significantly overfunded, the disclosure requirements of this Statement provide no useful information and are considered not material to the financial statements.